 I am also researching the past history of my family.
 Although I was born and bred in Yorkshire, my father was born in County Durham and my grand-father and great grand-father were coal miners.
 I’ve traced 10 generations of the Hope family back to the 17th century, when the Hopes were either lead miners or agricultural labourers in Upper Weardale around Stanhope.
 During the 18th and 19th centuries, the Hopes formed part of the widespread migration of workers in the north-east of England from the rural areas of the Pennines to the Durham Coalfield further east.
 As coal mines closed in Durham during the early part of the 20th century, there was a migration southwards to Yorkshire and Nottinghamshire and in 1916, my grand-father and grand-mother, with their five children including my father, moved down to South Yorkshire where new pits were being sunk.
 After a short spell in the pit village of Edlington, south west of Doncaster, they moved to Askern, situated 8 miles north of Doncaster, where a new colliery had been sunk in 1916.
 In 1920, the family took up residence in a small agricultural village, Norton, 2 miles from the pit village of Askern.
 Injured in a mining accident, my grand-father and grand-mother took over a small holding and then opened a general store selling everything from fruit and vegetables to washing up flakes.
 At the age of 14, in 1929, my father took up employment at the Coalite Plant, situated next to the pit in Askern, eventually rising to the position of Works Manager when it was at its most productive in the 1960s and 1970s.
-It is intended that the Hope family history over a period in excess of 300 years will form the basis for a book on societal change during the English industrial revolution.
+The Hope family history over a period in excess of 300 years will form the basis for a book on societal change during the English industrial revolution.